mvit777/ranx-generator/README.md

   [1] yes
  >
 ```
-if it a theme you will be asked if it is a frontend or admin theme
+if it is a theme you will be asked if it is a frontend or admin theme
 ```
 Is this frontend or admin theme? (defaults to 0, CTRL+C to abort) [0] frontend